 I stayed at the incredible Quinta da Saraiva – a small, boutique B&B with breathtaking views over Camara do Lobos.
 The Quinta is beautiful, especially thanks to the hot tub and pool with their amazing views, but also because of the extensive grounds with banana plants and vines, the very friendly service, and the nice atmosphere of staying in a historic family-run Quinta.

 For the best rates book direct at www.quintadasaraiva.com – enjoy a special discount when booking directly by simply entering the code DANFLYINGSOLO – this will give you a €50 discount on any stays of over 4 nights.
 This also includes breakfast for two, free parking, and a fruit and water welcome pack.
 (Code valid for reservations until 31/12/2021)

-In the north of the Island, Santana is a popular spot for tourists to visit due to the traditional style houses that can be found here.
+In the north of the island, Santana is a popular spot for tourists to visit due to the traditional style of the houses that can be found here.

 The “Casas de Santana” are pretty thatched houses – a traditional style of home in this part of the island from years gone by.
 These would have been built with straw roofs as cheaper housing, but now a collection of them are around the town as a tourist attraction, combining little shops and history lessons.

-As you explore around the area you will still see houses in this shape and style which are actually in use, not just as tourist attractions, but nowadays they are less common, and often made with stone and concrete than in the traditional method.
-This is also a fantastic place to catch a sunrise, in particular from the top of the cable-car.
+As you explore the area, you will still see houses in this shape and style, which are actually in use, not just as tourist attractions, but nowadays they are less common and often made with stone and concrete than in the traditional method.
+This is also a fantastic place to catch a sunrise, particularly from the top of the cable car.